BobmGoules/Intent-to-interact/README.md

 III.
 MovInt Metrics: Load the data computed about the previously built classifiers to compute confusion matrices and Receiver operating characteristic

-Please contact me for any desired access to the data.
+Please contact me if you want to access the data.